KIDCO PEAPOD TRAVEL BED REVIEW: TRAVELING WITH AN INFANT OR TODDLER

-He slept in his crib at night and it would have been a good idea to get him used to sleep in it in his crib (hindsight is 20/20).
-Since we made it harder on ourselves here is how we are transitioning him to sleeping full-time in his Peapod travel bed.
+He slept in his crib at night and it would have been a good idea to get him used to sleeping in it in his crib (hindsight is 20/20).
+Since we made it harder on ourselves, we are transitioning him to sleeping full-time in his Peapod travel bed.

 He sucks us in with his cuteness, so he ends up in our bed 4/5 times.
 We have committed to buckling down and not giving in starting this weekend.
 I love my child, but I do not love sleeping with him.

 Update: Our son now gets into his tent for nap time when he is tired.
 We have mastered nap time in his travel tent.

 Our routine is to play sleepytime music 15 minutes before naptime so he can relax.
 After 15 minutes he gets into his tent and we play a sleepytime video with fish that helps soothe him to sleep.

 Recent Development: Our 21-month-old son sleeps in his travel tent, full-time.
 He gets inside when he is tired during naptime and at night when it is time for bed.
 The last 6 months have been great with him using this as his bed.

 2021 Update: Now we are more than a year into using the PeaPod as his full-time bed, and it’s going better than ever.